UK University Fair Seminars

 SI-UK are pleased to announce a series of seminars, in partnership with UK universities, that will cover popular topics such as programmes available, student life, costs, and opportunities studying in the UK.

 All seminars will take place on Saturday, 27th February as part of our virtual UK University Fair.
-Register here for free entry.
+This event has now passed.

 Studying an accelerated LLB in Scotland